carimura/jtrack/README.md

 1. Reduce build time.
 Thanks to opencv jni lib dependency, takes about 3 minutes.
 2. Possibly use a smaller version of the gif for faster processing.
+Current downsized version doesn't work in all cases.
 3. Use loom to parallelize image pull and image push. (opencv underlying C is single threaded)
+4. Post indicator of what's going on to Slack (while longer processing)
+5. stroke isn't working to set strokesize.